TerentevVSs/Object_Detection/README.md

 # Object_Detection
 First semester project at Deep Learning School

+In file Object_Detection.ipynb you can see the model preparation and a report on problems and ways to solve them.

-To start this site you should clone this repository, start "main.py" and open the site in browser.
+To start this site you should clone this repository, instal missing libraries, start "main.py" and open the site in browser.